-The question is more complex for systems hosted outside the centre, perhaps by the parent institution, or the system vendor, or by a commercial hosting facility used by the vendor.
-Such systems will not always be directly accessible to the centre staff and their initial deployment and validation will normally have been done by someone else.
-Despite this these systems can (and usually should) remain in scope for validation, but the nature of the evidence will change.
-Rather than being generated directly by the centre the evidence, or some summary of it, will usually need to be obtained from the hosting organisation (see IT05.02).
+Systems hosted outside the centre, by parent institution, system vendor, or commercial hosting facility used by the vendor, will normally have been validated by someone else.
+Despite this these systems remain in scope for validation, but the nature of the evidence will change.
+Typically the centre will need to perform some degree of due diligence on the vendor, reviewing their validation approach and documentation, in order to satisfy themselves.
+Evidence of the vendor assessment should be recorded and retained as part of the local validation documentation (see IT05.02).

 In summary, this standard is about the centre showing it is clear about its overall approach to validation, and that the approach has been endorsed by management.
 It is not concerned with individual systems and their validation, which is addressed by IT05.02.
 The evidence would be the relevant controlled documents.